victorballester7/complete-summaries/README.md

     - All
   - Arithmetic
     - All
-  - Commutative algebra
-    - All
   - Dynamical systems
     - Proofs
-  - Harmonic analysis
-    - All
   - Linear models
     - Proofs
     - More organization!!!
     - Add interpretation of the correlation
-  - Numerical calculus
-    - All
-  - Numeric integration of PDEs
-    - All
   - PDEs
     - Initial proofs
     - Entropy condition